 Shortcut Underlines makes it even simpler to access keyboard shortcuts without remembering them.
 What it does is, in the menu bar it underlines the letter of the word that corresponds to a keyboard shortcut.

 For example, if you’ve enabled this setting and you go to Notepad, you will see ‘F’ of ‘File’ will be underlined.
-Which means you can press ‘Alt + F’ on your keyboard to open the file menu.
+This means you can press ‘Alt + F’ on your keyboard to open the file menu.
 Similarly, you can open the help menu by ‘Alt + H’.
 This feature is quite handy and applicable to all the applications that have a menu bar and supports keyboard shortcuts.

 To enable shortcut underlines, go to ‘Settings’ and then select ‘Ease of Access’.
 Select ‘Keyboard’ from the left menu and scroll down to find ‘Enable Shortcut Underlines’ under ‘Other Settings’.